n0rmz/ripple-dev-portal/API.md

 While there are different APIs that you can use, for example by accessing the `rippled` server directly via a web socket, this documentation focuses on the `ripple-rest` API as this is the high-level API recommended for working with the Ripple system.

+`ripple-rest` version documented: 1.0

+Older versions of the documentation will archived <a href="https://github.com/ripple/ripple-dev-portal/archive" target="_blank">here</a>.

 ## Available API Routes ##